elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/callbacks.md

 Source: <https://javascript.info/callbacks>

-**Question: There are times when internal/external scripts fail to load.
-Is there a way, in JavaScript, to handle resource (scripts) loading errors?**
+### There are times when internal/external scripts fail to load.
+Is there a way, in JavaScript, to handle resource (scripts) loading errors?

 **Interview Answer:** Yes, script loading errors can be handled in a callback with the script.onerror event handler.